-- Check the compressor belt for condition and proper tension.
-Adjust 105 - 125 pounds. - Check the compressor and drive clutch for noise and vibration.
+- Check the compressor belt condition and proper tension.
+Adjust 105 125 pounds. - Check the compressor and drive clutch for noise and vibration.
 If you find problems, have the system checked thoroughly.
-A mal-functioning clutch usually indicates trouble elsewhere in the system. - Check the evaporator core and condenser core for debris restricting air flow.
+A malfunctioning clutch usually indicates trouble elsewhere in the system.

+Check the evaporator core and condenser core for debris restricting air flow.
 Clean if necessary.
 Small particles may be removed with compressed air blown through the core in the opposite direction of normal air flow.

-CAUTION: Small particles blown by compressed air could injure your eyes.
+WARNING!
+Small particles blown by compressed air could injure your eyes.
 Wear eye protection any time you blow compressed air.

 - Check all hoses for kinks, deterioration, chafing, and leaks.
-Adjust kinked or chafing hoses to eliminate restrictions and prevent further wear. - On tilt-cab vehicles, verify that hoses are routed around the pivot point so that lifting the cab does not strain them.

-• Check all components and connections for refrigerant leaks.
+Adjust kinked or chafing hoses to eliminate restrictions and prevent further wear. - Check all components and connections for refrigerant leaks.
 If you discover a leak, don't try to tighten a connection.
 Tightening a connection may cause a worse leak.
 Have a qualified technician correct the problem.